Nine EU 'commissioners' asked to clarify declarations

 Other information unveiled by media, for instance, concerning Spain's Borrell, French candidate Sylvie Goulard (single market), Croatia's candidate Dubravka Suica (democracy and demography), and Hungary's candidate Laszlo Trocsanyi (enlargement), also fall outside the mandate.

-Borrell has faced embarrassing questions over his board membership of bankrupt energy firm Abengoa.
+Borrell has faced questions over his board membership of bankrupt energy firm Abengoa.

 Goulard is under investigation by French authorities for allegedly misusing EP funds in her time as MEP to pay assistants in French national political parties.